josepeon/math/README.md

 - Solved contextual problems involving distance, rate, and time
 - Reviewed percentage calculations and applied them in word problems
 - Kept up with GitHub streak logging and documentation

+## August 9, 2025 – Practice Log

+- Began the day with algebra review, focusing on solving and graphing linear equations
+- Practiced determining slope and intercepts from equations and graphs
+- Worked through word problems involving proportional relationships
+- Reviewed fraction and decimal conversions to improve calculation speed
+- Continued maintaining GitHub contribution streak and documenting daily progress